Linaro/jipdate/docs/config.rst

 .. warning::

-    Storing your password here in clear text is requires extra precaution, since any with access to your computer rather easy read the contents of this file.
-    I.e., it's not really recommended to use this feature, you're better off just typing the password when running the script or export ``JIRA_PASSWORD`` as an enviroment variable, when you need to run script many time and don't want to type it in every time.
+    Storing your password here in clear text requires some extra precaution, since anyone with access to your computer can rather easy read the contents of this file.
+I.e., it's not really recommended to use this feature, you're better off just typing the password when running the script or export ``JIRA_PASSWORD`` as an enviroment variable, when you need to run script multiple times in row and don't want to type it in each and every time.

 .. _YAML format: https://yaml.org/spec/1.2/spec.html